Jodosoft/Libraries/README.md

   <tr>
     <td>Reliability</td>
     <td>
-      <p>Unit tests, benchmarks, and continuous integration are used to ensure a high level of quality.
-Click on the shields below to see the latest results.</p>
+      <p>Unit tests, benchmarks, and continuous integration tools are used to ensure the packages are fit for purpose.</p>
+      <p>The target code coverage percentage for this project is 90%, though it is considered equally important to over-cover code with boundary conditions and edge-cases, and error scenarios.</p>
+      <p>Click on the shields below to see the latest test results and coverage.</p>
       <p>
         <a href="https://dev.azure.com/JosephJShort/Jodo/_build?definitionId=1"><img alt="Azure DevOps tests" src="https://img.shields.io/azure-devops/tests/JosephJShort/Jodo/1/main?logo=azuredevops&style=flat-square&no-cache"></a>
         <a href="https://sonarcloud.io/summary/overall?id=JosephJShort_Jodo"><img alt="Sonar Coverage" src="https://img.shields.io/sonar/coverage/JosephJShort_Jodo/main?logo=sonarcloud&server=https%3A%2F%2Fsonarcloud.io&style=flat-square&no-cache"></a>